Find Transgender Therapy

 Remote only

 Michelle Litwer is a Psychologist in undefined, undefined and has been in practice for 8 years.
-They treat Gender Identity, Suicidal Ideation, Personal Growth.
+They treat Gender Identity, Eating Concerns, Perfectionism.

 My main objective is to help clients manage their emotions, make decisions that are line with their values, and to live fulfilling and meaningful lives.